Author

 Isaac Stiles

-Isaac Stiles (1697–1760) was a colonial American theologian and clergyman whose intellectual contributions bridged European Reformed theology and emerging American Protestant thought during the Great Awakening.
-His theological writings, including *A Prospect of the City of Jerusalem*, engaged with eschatological and biblical interpretation in ways that influenced the development of American religious discourse in the mid-eighteenth century.
-As a figure of the colonial clergy, Stiles exemplified the scholarly engagement with theological texts that characterized educated ministry in early America.
+Isaac Stiles (1697–1760) was a colonial American theologian and clergyman whose intellectual contributions bridged European Reformed theology and emerging American Protestant thought during the early eighteenth century.
+His theological writings, including *A Prospect of the City of Jerusalem*, engaged with eschatological and biblical interpretation in ways that influenced the intellectual climate of New England divinity.
+As a figure of the transitional period between Puritan orthodoxy and the Great Awakening, Stiles's work exemplified the scholarly engagement with prophetic literature and typological exegesis characteristic of his era.

 Works in the Library